 5 IQVIA LAAD claims data (Sep 2021-Aug 2022) and Centers for Medicare & Medicaid Services (CMS).
 Announcement of Calendar Year (CY) 2023 Medicare Advantage(MA) Capitation Rates and Part C and Part D Payment Policies (cms.gov). https://www.cms.gov/files/document/2023-announcement.pdf .
 Accessed on December 23, 2022.

 6 IQVIA LAAD data, NEUPRO, Medicare Part D, OPC Before Buydown, All Patients, Paid + Reversed Claims, Final & Standalone Claims (Sep 2021-Aug 2022).
 Accessed on January, 2022.

 7 Drug coverage under Medicare Part D is divided into four phases: 1) deductible, 2) initial coverage, 3) coverage gap, and 4) catastrophic.
 Each of these phases has different cost sharing amounts.

-8 IQVIA LAAD data (Jul 2020-Jun 2021) and Centers for Medicare & Medicaid Services (CMS).
+8. IQVIA LAAD data (Sep 2021-Aug 2022) and Centers for Medicare & Medicaid Services (CMS).
 Medicaid and CHIP Overview.
 Maximum Allowable Copayments Determined by Eligible Population’s Household Income.
-Updated October 2021. **All out-of-pocket charges are based on the specific state’s defined payment amount for that service.
+Updated November 2022. **All out-of-pocket charges are based on the specific state’s defined payment amount for that service.
 Certain groups, including children, terminally ill individuals, and individuals residing in an institution are exempt from cost sharing.
 Refer to your state agency for details about Medicaid out-of-pocket costs. https://marketplace.cms.gov/technical-assistance-resources/medicaid-chip-overview.pdf.
-Accessed January 2022.
+Accessed December 2022.